BernardQuatermass/exim-wiki/EximRelease.md

 -   add released version to list of bugzilla versions
 -   add next expected version to bugzilla milestones, and make that default
+-   if a Security release, then update [[EximSecurity]] with details.

 Defunct:
 -   update website - now done automatically (hourly) if you have git